mavlink/mavlink-devguide/en/services/camera.md

 To send commands to autopilot-attached cameras, the command should be send to the autopilot component.
 The device id of the target attached camera must further be set in the command's `Target Camera ID` parameter (the index and precise label of this parameter may vary).
+The autopilot is required to respond to the command with `COMMAND_ACK`, populating the [COMMAND_ACK.result_param2](../messages/common.md#COMMAND_ACK) field with the id of the targetted autopilot connected camera, if any.

 Note that the `Target Camera ID` parameter should be set to `0` in order to target all cameras, or if targeting a MAVLink camera.